wazo-platform/euc-plugins-js-sdk/documentation/docs/softphone.md

 # Softphone integration

 This SDK allows you to easily embed and customize a Wazo Softphone in your application.
-If you have a CRM that requires a click to call feature, redirecting the user to the customer information when answering a call, ... this softphone will fit your needs.
+If you have a CRM that requires a click-to-call feature, redirecting the user to the customer information when answering a call, ... this softphone will fit your needs.

 To be able to integrate Wazo softphone in any web page, you can add :